 As part of Local Air Quality Management, East Dunbartonshire Council continuously monitors local air quality against the objectives set out in the Air Quality (Scotland) Amendment Regulations 2002.
-As a result of this ongoing assessment, two AQMAs have been declared in East Dunbartonshire due to exceedances of the Scottish Air Quality (SAQ) objective levels of fine particulate matter (PM10) and Nitrogen Dioxide (NO2).
+As a result of this ongoing assessment, two Air Quality Management Areas (AQMA) have been declared in East Dunbartonshire due to exceedances of the Scottish Air Quality objective levels of fine particulate matter (PM10) and Nitrogen Dioxide (NO2).
+One of these AQMA's continues to be designated whilst the other has now been revoked.